-A visually spectacular return to Kanto innovating the decades-old formula with fresh new mechanics & modernized GO-centric tricks, Pokémon Let’s Go is the perfect way to introduce newcomers or reintroduce old-timers to the magic.
-9.5/10.
+The greatest visual experience in the history of Pokémon fans have been dreaming of for 20+ years with innovation to the formula by fresh new mechanics & modernized GO-centric tricks, LGP/E is the perfect way to introduce newcomers or reintroduce old-timers to the magic.
+9.7/10.

 Plot Synopsis: Returning to the Kanto region of the original Pokémon games: Red/Blue/Yellow, Pokémon: Let’s Go, Pikachu! and Eevee! take the series in new directions for the series first home-console release on the Nintendo Switch.